jersauret/CodeDirGit/README.md

 ## Installation

-This app has been created using a virtualenv (python37) with all requirements listed in requirements.txt Simply download the files, access the project folder and run entrypoint.py a_data_from ... : script to transform the original data and transform it to json format. this format is what the rest of the project will use.
+This super app has been created using a virtualenv (python37) with all requirements listed in requirements.txt Simply download the files, access the project folder and run entrypoint.py a_data_from ... : script to transform the original data and transform it to json format. this format is what the rest of the project will use.